 Mortgage Servicing Scams:

-Mortgage servicing scams usually involve the lender who will discourage homeowners to refinance with a different lender, or simply tell them they aren’t able to do so.
-The borrower will feel trapped with a certain bank or lender thanks to these conniving plans.
+Mortgage servicing scams may also involve the originating lender who will discourage homeowners to refinance with a different lender, or simply tell them they aren’t able to do so.
+The borrower will then feel trapped with a certain bank or lender thanks to these conniving plans.

 Loan Modification Scams:

 These types of scams usually require that homeowners provide an upfront fee in order to get a loan modification.
 Many of these may be unnecessary, as homeowners are able to receive comparable assistance free of charge via housing counseling agencies and similar outfits.

 Equity stripping is another mortgage scam where a bank or lender will encourage a homeowner to take cash-out of their home time after time until most of the equity in their home is stripped away.
 And once the homeowner is stuck with a huge mortgage they can’t afford, they may foreclose and give their house up to the bank.

-These practices can easily fall under the categories of mortgage fraud or mortgage scams.
+In summary, these practices can easily fall under the categories of mortgage fraud or mortgage scams.
 While they may be legal in some cases, they are usually done in bad faith and for the monetary reward only.

-Mortgage fraud can also hurt banks and lenders, if fraudulent brokers or borrowers, or both work together to slip sketchy deals through the cracks.
+Mortgage fraud can also hurt banks and lenders if fraudulent brokers or borrowers, or both, work together to slip sketchy deals through the cracks.